dylanquaale/digital-business-card/README.md

 ### Lesson Learned

-I gotta learn on how icon and text can work together.
-Considering about the accesibillity when people using screen reader.
-Also, get to know more about using an image file type such as `.svg`, `.png`, and others for projects.
+- How icon and text can work together (considering about the accesibillity when people using screen reader.)
+- Learn more about an image file type such as `.svg`, `.png`, and others.
 What are the distinguished between them.
-How the choose what kind of type file do you want to use.
+How and Why to choose what kind of image type file to use.